wael-anwar/GP_ESAE/README.md

 # GP_ESAE
-This project consists of two things:
+This project consists of two things: Exam Solving and Exam Evaluation
-1- Exam Solving
-2- Exam Evaluation

-#Exam Solving
-#Target
-students